eyereasoner/eye/reasoning/arcus/path-discovery/README.md

-# ✈️ Airroute Reasoning with eyelet
+# ✈️ Airroute Reasoning with arcus

-This eyelet logic program demonstrates **graph traversal and route discovery** using RDF Turtle and N3 Logic.
+This arcus logic program demonstrates **graph traversal and route discovery** using RDF Turtle and N3 Logic.
 It's inspired by [AWS Neptune's blog on building knowledge graphs with RDF and OpenCypher](https://aws.amazon.com/blogs/database/build-and-deploy-knowledge-graphs-faster-with-rdf-and-opencypher/).

 The goal is to compute valid flight routes between airports with a limited number of stopovers.